 The 800MHz Transition Administrator (T.A.)
 Jan.
-6 issued instructions to Enhanced Specialized Mobile Radio Systems using cellular-type systems in the 800MHz, a sign the sweeping FCC mandated band reconfiguration is advancing.
+6 issued instructions to Enhanced Specialized Mobile Radio Systems (ESMRS) using cellular-type systems in the 800MHz, a sign the sweeping FCC mandated band reconfiguration is advancing.

 Broadcasters have an interest in the plan because a part of the sweeping spectrum swap will affect some existing users of the broadcast auxiliary service (BAS) spectrum.
 Under the plan, Nextel would pay the expense of relocating the BAS incumbents in the 800MHz band.

-The Transition Administrator instructed the ESMRS to:
+The T.A. instructed the ESMRS users that they must:

 - Relocate all of their systems in a market into the new ESMR portion of the 800MHz band, or